What is endometriosis: causes to recognise

 -

-It reduces pelvic pain and improves quality of life , supporting a possible path to conception.
+Reduces pelvic pain and improves quality of life, supporting a possible conception journey.

 -